best turn-based games

 Into The Breach

 The combat is simple to pick up but deep enough to keep you hooked.
 You’ll spend most of your time positioning your mechs to outsmart the enemy, trying to predict where the Vek will strike next.
-It’s like a puzzle, but with huge explosions and mechs punching monsters in the face.

 What makes Into the Breach stand out is its roguelike elements.
 Each mission feels like a mini-challenge, and if you mess up, you can send your pilots back in time, taking their experience with them to help you in the next round.
 It’s a nice mix of strategy and “try, try again” that keeps things fresh.